-On March 11, 2020, the World Health Organization recognized COVID-19 as a global pandemic, prompting many national, regional and local governments to implement preventative or protective measures, such as travel and business restrictions, and wide-sweeping quarantines and stay-at-home orders.
-As a result, COVID-19 and the related restrictive measures have had a significant adverse impact upon many sectors of the economy, including the OahuMPO.
-The COVID-19 pandemic remains a rapidly evolving situation.
-The extent of the impact of COVID-19 on the OahuMPO's operations and financial results will depend on future developments, including the duration and spread of the outbreak which are highly uncertain.
+The COVID-19 pandemic and the related restrictive measures have had a significant adverse impact upon many sectors of the economy, including OahuMPO, and remains an evolving situation.
+The extent of the impact of COVID-19 on OahuMPO's operations and financial results will depend on future developments, including the duration and spread of the outbreak which are highly uncertain.